nightscout/nightscout.github.io/docs/nightscout/new_user.md

 ### Azure

 Nightscout DIY was [originally](https://github.com/rnpenguin/cgm-remote-monitor) created with Azure but most users dropped it after costs increased.
-A new deployment method is [being worked on](https://www.youtube.com/watch?v=EDADrteGBnY)... stay tuned.
+A new deployment method is [being worked on](../../vendors/azure/new_user)... stay tuned.
+If you want to migrate and keep your Atlas database look [here](../../vendors/azure/migrate).

 > **Pros**:
 > Large platform with a reliable history